📚

 See Units

-In Unit 7, we spent a ton of time discussing the concept of equilibrium.
+In unit 7 we spent a ton of time discussing the concept of equilibrium.
 Equilibrium helped us determine how a reversible reaction may behave under certain circumstances.
-In this section, we will look at how equilibrium connects to spontaneity and ΔG° by observing various definitions of equilibrium along with relationships between ΔG° (ΔG at standard conditions) and ΔG (ΔG at any other conditions).
+In this section, we’ll look at how equilibrium connects to spontaneity and ΔG° by observing various definitions of equilibrium along with relationships between ΔG° (ΔG at standard conditions) and ΔG (ΔG at any other conditions).

-When learning about equilibrium, the typical definition is the kinetic definition of equilibrium.
+When learning about equilibrium, the typical definition that we discussed is known as the kinetic definition of equilibrium.
 This definition concerns the rates of the forward and reverse reactions as the reaction approaches equilibrium.
-Recall that we defined equilibrium as the point at which the forward reaction and reverse reaction proceeded at the same rate, meaning the concentrations of products and reactants stay the same.
-It is important to note that equilibrium does not mean nothing is happening, just that both reactions are happening at the same rate, so they “cancel” each other out.
+Recall that we defined equilibrium as the point at which the forward reaction and reverse reaction proceeded at the same rate meaning the concentrations of products and reactants stay the same.
+It’s important to note that equilibrium does not mean nothing is happening, just that both reactions are happening at the same rate, meaning they “cancel” each other out.

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2F-1DulaRm6Ow8Q.png?alt=media&token=e1905d57-ab04-4927-be50-bfb536076e66